A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Evaluation Methods

 \subsection{General NLG Evaluation Metrics}

-For any CTG model, it is essential to evaluate the quality of generated text in general aspects such as: 1) \textbf{fluency}: how fluent the language in the output text is \cite{celikyilmaz2018deep, du2017learning}, 2) \textbf{factuality}: to what extent the generated text reflects the facts described in the context. \cite{holtzman2019curious, welleck2019neural}, 3) \textbf{grammar}: how grammatically correct the generated text is, 4) \textbf{diversity}: whether the generated text is of different types or styles.
-The ways of measuring these general evaluation aspects can be divided into three categories based on who makes the judgments on them: human beings or the machine (as shown in Figure~\ref{fig1}).
+For any CTG model, it is essential to evaluate the quality of generated text in general aspects such as: 1) \textbf{fluency}: how fluent the language in the output text is \cite{celikyilmaz2018deep, du2017learning}, 2) \textbf{factuality}: to what extent the generated text reflects the facts described in the context \cite{Nucleus, welleck2019neural}, 3) \textbf{grammar}: how grammatically correct the generated text is, 4) \textbf{diversity}: whether the generated text is of a diverse range of types or styles.
+The ways of measuring these general evaluation aspects can be divided into three categories based on who perform the assessment: human beings or the machine (as shown in Figure~\ref{fig1}).